clojure/clojure/clojure.markdown

 Special forms are primitives built-in to Clojure that perform core operations.
 If the operator of a call is a symbol that resolves to the name of a special form, the call is to that special form.
 Each form discussed individually under [Special Forms](#specialforms).

 Macros are functions that manipulate forms, allowing for syntactic abstraction.
-If the operator of a call is a symbol that names a global var that is a macro function, that function is called and is passed the *unevaluated* operand forms.
+If the operator of a call is a symbol that names a global var that is a macro function, that macro function is called and is passed the *unevaluated* operand forms.
 The return value of the macro is then evaluated in its place.

-If the operator is not a special form or macro, the call is considered a function call, and it and the operands (if any) are evaluated, from left to right.
+If the operator is not a special form or macro, the call is considered a function call.
+Both the operator and the operands (if any) are evaluated, from left to right.
 The result of the evaluation of the operator is then cast to IFn (the interface representing Clojure functions), and invoke() is called on it, passing the evaluated arguments.
 The return value of invoke() is the value of the call expression.
 If the function call form has metadata, it may be used by the compiler, but will not be part of the resulting value.

 Note that special forms and macros might have other-than-normal evaluation of their arguments, as described in their entries under [Special Forms](#specialforms).

 The above describes the evaluation of a single form. `load` and `load-file` will sequentially evaluate the set of forms contained in the stream/file.
-Such sets of forms usually have side effects, often on the global environment, defining functions etc. The loading functions occur in a temporary context, in which *current-namespace*, *imports* and *refers* all have fresh bindings.
+Such sets of forms usually have side effects, often on the global environment, defining functions etc. The loading functions occur in a temporary context, in which `*current-namespace*`, `*imports*` and `*refers*` all have fresh bindings.
 That means that, should any form have an effect on those vars (e.g. `in-namespace, refers, import`), the effect will unwind at the completion of the load.

 <h2 id="specialforms">Special Forms</h2>

 ---
 ### (*def* symbol init?)
 Creates or locates a global var with the name of `symbol` and a namespace of the value of `*current-namespace*`.
 If `init` is supplied, it is evaluated, and the root binding of the var is set to the resulting value.
-If `init` is not supplied, the root binding of var is unaffected. `def` always applies to the root binding, even if the var is thread-bound at the point where def is called.
+If `init` is not supplied, the root binding of the var is unaffected. `def` always applies to the root binding, even if the var is thread-bound at the point where def is called. `def` yields the var itself *(not its value)*.

 ---
 ### (*if* test then else?)